MicrosoftDocs/dynamics365smb-docs/business-central/finance-posting-groups.md

 To get users started faster, [!INCLUDE[prod_short](includes/prod_short.md)] offers assistance through notifications of missing G/L accounts in various posting group setups in documents.
 To get these notifications, make sure that the **G/L Account is missing in posting group or setup** notification is selected in the **My Notifications** page, which you can access from the **Change when I receive notifications** field in the **My Settings** page.

 This way, when you work on a document that uses a posting group or a setup that is missing a required general ledger account, you'll get a notification.
-Choose the link in the notificationto open a page where you can make the relevant changes, provided you have permission to do so.
+Choose the link in the notification to open a page where you can make the relevant changes, provided you have permission to do so.

 > [!NOTE]
 > In order to take you directly to the posting group or setup that is missing a general ledger account, [!INCLUDE[prod_short](includes/prod_short.md)] will create a placeholder posting group or setup.
 Posting groups and setups are a way for the accountant to control how entries are posted to the general ledger, so such the just-in-time creation of posting groups and setups might not be allowed in your organization.
 >
-> In that case, disable the **G/L Account is missing in posting group or setup** notification, and then work with your accountant to make the relevant changes to the posting group, setup, or your document.
+> In that case, disable the *G/L Account is missing in posting group or setup* notification, and then work with your accountant to make the relevant changes to the posting group, setup, or your document.
 This is an important step, because once documents are posted, any incorrectly used posting groups or setups cannot be deleted because there are general ledger entries created for them.

+Starting in 2022 release wave 1, you can use the **Blocked** field in the **General Posting Setup** page to prevent users from mistakenly using a setup that is no longer relevant for new postings.

 ## Troubleshooting posting group errors